SajavaC/SalesDB/README.md

 ---

+## Project Overview

+This project was originally created to solve a recurring operational reporting challenge.

+Retail sales data from GoParrot and wholesale shipment data from Gordon Food Service (GFS) were stored in separate systems, making it difficult to compare product consumption with purchasing behavior.
+Preparing these analyses manually was time-consuming and difficult to maintain as the business continued to expand.

+To solve this problem, I designed this relational database in Microsoft Access to consolidate both data sources into a single data model.
+The database automates monthly reporting, supports operational analysis at the individual store level, and provides insights into product consumption, purchasing behavior, and inventory planning.

+Although built with Microsoft Access, the focus of this project is not the database platform itself, but designing a practical business solution that supports operational decision-making.

+This database was not created as a technical exercise.
+It was built to eliminate repetitive manual analysis by automating reports that had become part of the monthly business process.

+---

 ## Business Applications & Impact

 This database was designed to automate recurring operational analyses by combining retail sales data and wholesale shipment records into a single relational database.